Diversity and Inclusion - best laid plans

 Out-Law Guide | 30 Mar 2005 | 2:55 pm | 8 min. read

-The ability to form contracts online has revolutionised the way business is conducted.
 In the UK, almost all types of contract can be made online, there are very few which the law requires are still made 'in writing' or are physically signed by the parties.

 Contracting online is essentially the same as contracting off-line (which is addressed in our guide to Formation of contracts).
 The same requirements have to be fulfilled in order to ensure that the contract is legally binding.
 These requirements are fairly basic: there must be an agreed set of terms and both parties must intend to enter into a legally binding agreement.
 Under English law, but not under Scots law, there must also be some form of 'consideration' – payment of some kind for the goods or services being provided.